openshift/enhancements/enhancements/ocp-coreos-layering.md

 Both of these things are out of scope of this enhancement at this time however.

+#### Heterogeneous clusters

+To support [Heterogeneous clusters](https://github.com/openshift/enhancements/pull/1014), we clearly now need to generate an image per supported node architecture.

+Today as noted, OCP native builds do not support this.
+It seems likely that the MCO will need to generate a build per supported architecture itself, and handle rolling them out.
+This is its own large topic, such as whether we try to use a fully-fledged solution for that or hand-craft something that just handles monitoring OCP native builds across multiple architectures.
+As of right now the internal registry doesn't support manifest lists either.

 #### Intersection with https://github.com/openshift/os/issues/498

 It would be very natural to split `machine-os-content` into `machine-coreos` and `machine-kubelet` for example, where the latter derives from the former.